Helenng99/Opportunity_analysis/README.md

 ## **What were the main objectives in this project?**

-● Be able to open files in Power BI
+● Be able to open files in Power BI.

-● Know how to transform tables in Power Query
+● Know how to transform tables in Power Query.

-● Make visualization to get insights of the data
+● Make visualization to get insights of the data.

-● Create new metrics with DAX functions
+● Create new metrics with DAX functions.

-● Create new columns with DAX functions
+● Create new columns with DAX functions.

 ● Create new tables with DAX functions